fetishsearch/fetishsearch/index.md

 **Users**: From a user perspective, they visit a website which gives them a javascript client.
 The client will do peer discovery, and then download the latest version of the database from a peer.
 While the website is open, the client will remain a peer for other users.

 **User Interface**: The user interface will allow users to search for hentai from the database.
 It will include javascript to download the torrent file.
 The client will allow extensibility - eg auto-download specific tags.
+The client will let users label and star items, however these will be local - they will not be shared.
+This means you can't see average ratings of an item.

 ### Technical Details